bioperl/bioperl.github.io/howtos/Simple_web_analysis.md

 Acknowledgments
 ---------------

-These modules depend on several recently developed modules and wouldn't work at all without them: modules by [Chad Matsalla], [Aaron Mackey] and [Heikki Lehvxc3xa4slaiho], by [Heikki Lehvxc3xa4slaiho], and Bio::SimpleAnalysisI by [Martin Senger].'
+These modules depend on several recently developed modules and wouldn't work at all without them: modules by Chad Matsalla, Aaron Mackey and [Heikki Lehvxc3xa4slaiho], by [Heikki Lehvxc3xa4slaiho], and Bio::SimpleAnalysisI by Martin Senger.'